AbdelrahmanAbdelmogeth/Problem-Solving/0033-search-in-rotated-sorted-array/README.md

 ### Fast Solution [Binary Search] O(n log n):

 1. Start with a normal binary search
   ```
   low = 0, high = len(arr) - 1
   mid = low + (high - low) / 2
   ```
 2. We need to decide which half of the array is sorted. which one to skip and which one to search for.
   An Original array would be : [0,1,2,3,4,5,6]
   The Rotated array : [3,4,5,6,0,1,2] or [4,5,6,0,1,2,3]

   1. The left half is sorted
     We can achieve that by comparing the middle element with the one at low index :

-    ```
-    if(arr[low] <= arr[mid])
+    ``if(arr[low] <= arr[mid])``
-    ```

     this means the array is like this [3,4,5,6,0,1,2] or maybe there is a case where it's repeated like this [3,3,3,3,0,1,2] (corner case)

-    In this case, we have two cases to consider when update our low or high indices
+    In this case, we have two cases to consider when updating our low or high indices

-    - if the target is greater or equal to the arr[low] and it's smaller than arr[mid]

-      in this case we update the high index to be ``high = mid - 1`` that means our target in the left for sure
+    - if the target is greater or equal to the arr[low] and it's smaller than arr[mid] in this case we update the high index to be ``high = mid - 1`` that means our target in the left for sure
     - else our target is on the right and we need to update the low index to be ``low = mid + 1``

-  2. The other Alternative the right half is sorted

-    this means the array is like this [3,0,1,2]
+  2. The other Alternative the right half is sorted this means the array is like this [3,0,1,2]
      In this case, we have two cases to consider to update our low or high indices

-    - if the target is greater than arr[mid] and it's smaller than or equal arr[mid]

-      in this case we update the high index to be `low = mid + 1` which means our target on the right for sure
+     - if the target is greater than arr[mid] and it's smaller than or equal arr[mid] in this case, we update the high index to be `low = mid + 1` which means our target is on the right for sure

-    - else our target is on the left and we need to update low index to be `high = mid - 1`
+    - else our target is on the left and we need to update the low index to be ``high = mid - 1``

   3. when to stop as usual binary search we stop when ``low > high``

-  4. When no element is found by comparing each ``arr[mid] == target`` we return -1 or return mid if a target has been found.
+  5. When no element is found by comparing each ``arr[mid] == target`` we return -1 or return mid if a target has been found.